Chronic Leukaemia: CLL & CML Diagnosis and Treatment

 Symptoms due to reduced blood cell count:

-The leukemic cells replace the healthy normal blood cells.
+The leukemic cells replace healthy normal blood cells.
 This results in various defects and symptoms.

-- Anaemia: the reduction of red blood cells leads to weakness, dizzy spells, paleness, tiredness and fatigue.
-The red blood cells carry oxygen with the help of haemoglobin.
+Anemia: The reduction of red blood cells leads to weakness, dizzy spells, paleness, tiredness, and fatigue.
+The red blood cells carry oxygen with the help of hemoglobin.
 When the number reduces, it leads to reduced oxygen levels in the tissues.

 This leads to increased susceptibility to infections.
 Also, it takes a long while to recover from the infections and recurrent infections may also occur.

-What are the tests done to detect chronic leukaemia?
+What are the tests done to detect chronic leukemia?

-Certain laboratory tests are performed to confirm a diagnosis of chronic leukaemia.
+Certain laboratory tests are performed to confirm the diagnosis of Chronic Leukemia.

-- Complete blood picture and smear: the patient’s blood is taken and visualised under the microscope.
-A rough estimate of each cell per unit surface are counted.
-In patient with chronic myeloid leukaemia, the patient has elevated levels of granulocytes (neutrophils, basophils, eosinophils).
-In lymphoid leukaemia, the lymphocytic cells are in abundance.
+Complete blood Picture and Smear: The patient’s blood is taken and visualized under the microscope.
+A rough estimate of each cell per unit surface is counted.
+Inpatient with chronic leukemia of myeloid origin or CML, the patient has elevated levels of granulocytes (neutrophils, basophils, eosinophils).
+In chronic leukemia of lymphoid origin or CLL, the lymphocytic cells are in abundance.